Skip to content

 The Columns helper lets you create a responsive row of output areas (columns) inside a Mercury App.
 It is useful for building dashboards, side-by-side comparisons, charts grids, or multi-panel layouts.

 Each column is returned as an Output widget, so you can write into it using a with block.
+On rerun, reused column outputs are cleared by default so the layout shows the latest execution result.

 You can check the Columns widget directly in this interactive example: